 For a private banking service to be as such there must be a bank-client relationship that stands out for offering a personalized service.
 It is necessary to distinguish between customer banking and product banking:

-Customer banking: focuses on making profitable the relationship with the customer, seeing it as a whole and not as a sum of products and services.
+Customer Banking: focuses on making profitable the relationship with the customer, seeing it as a whole and not as a sum of products and services.

 Product Banking: The placement of products is not based on the client, but on the commercial campaigns, not taking into account the personalized service.

-There are several ways to structure a Private Banking service: American style (private banking from investment banking), more focused on the corporate client from wholesale banking, and the Swiss-Spanish style: Private Banking plus patrimonialist, overturned in that A high-quality client who seeks above all quality of life and control over his assets, which he wants to keep away from taxes, inflation, investment costs, and invests in conservative products.
+There are several ways to structure a Private Banking service: American style (private banking from investment banking), more focused on the corporate client from wholesale banking, and the Swiss-Spanish style: Private Banking plus patrimonialism, overturned in that A high-quality client who seeks above all quality of life and control over his assets, which he wants to keep away from taxes, inflation, investment costs, and invests in conservative products.